phetsims/aqua/doc/continuous-testing-management.md

 It also saves state information in `aqua/.continuous-testing-state.json`, so on relaunches it won't lose data.
 This will need to be wiped when the internal server formats change.

+sparky's web server is `nginx`.
+You likely shouldn't need to change anything about this, but if you do manage config with `/etc/nginx/default.d/sparky.colorado.edu.conf` and manage the process called `nginx` with `systemctl`

 ## pm2 on sparky.colorado.edu

 We've pm2 (https://github.com/Unitech/pm2) to handle running the server process (handling automatic